Mailbutler/dash_creator/README.md

 - boolean
 - datetime

-TODO: date & time types ?
-Date easy to add, but time ?
+TODO: Time type ?
+To link with numeric maybe ?

 TODO: Explain the DashboardObject usage, what about customized partials ?
 Change chart's one ?